-1. Rinse the brisket and pat dry.
-Trim the fat cap to approximately 1/4-inch thick and score the fat with a sharp knife, making sure not to go through to the surface of the meat.
+Rinse the brisket and pat dry.
+Trim the fat cap to approximately 1/4-inch thick and score the fat with a sharp knife, making sure not to cut through to the surface of the meat.
 Set aside.

-8. Rest at room temperature for 45 minutes to an hour before slicing and serving.
+Rest at room temperature for 45 minutes to 1 hour before slicing and serving with a side of bread and butter pickles.